freenas/freenas-docs/userguide/storage.rst

 Change Permissions
 ~~~~~~~~~~~~~~~~~~

-Setting permissions is an important aspect of configuring volumes.
+Setting permissions is an important aspect of managing data access.
 The
 graphical administrative interface is meant to set the **initial**
 permissions for a volume or dataset in order to make it available as a
 share.
 Once a share is available, the client operating system should
 be used to fine-tune the permissions of the files and directories that
 are created by the client.

-The chapter on :ref:`Sharing` contains configuration examples for
+:ref:`Sharing` contains configuration examples for several types of
-several types of permission scenarios.
-This section provides an
+permission scenarios.
+This section provides an overview of the options
-overview of the screen that is used to set permissions.
+available for configuring the initial set of permissions.

 .. note:: For users and groups to be available, they must either be
    first created using the instructions in :ref:`Account` or imported